leedsrocketry/bare-metal-tutorial/README..md

 Run `make flash` and enjoy blue LED flashing.
 A complete project source code you can find in [step-1-blinky](step-1-blinky).

 ## Blinky with SysTick interrupt

 In order to implement an accurate time keeping, we should enable ARM's SysTick interrupt.
 SysTick a 24-bit hardware counter, and is part of ARM core, therefore it is documented by the ARM datasheet.
-Looking at the reference manual, 4.1 System control registers, Table 4-1, we see that SysTick has four registers:
+Looking at the datasheet, we see that SysTick has four registers:

-- STCSR - used to enable/disable systick (status register)
+- CTRL - used to enable/disable systick
-- STRVR - an initial counter value (reload value)
+- LOAD - an initial counter value
-- STCVR - a current counter value, decremented on each clock cycle
+- VAL - a current counter value, decremented on each clock cycle
-- STCR - calibration register
+- CALIB - calibration register

-Every time STCVR drops to zero, a SysTick interrupt is generated.
+Every time VAL drops to zero, a SysTick interrupt is generated.
 The SysTick interrupt index in the vector table is 15, so we need to set it.
-Upon boot, our board Nucleo-L4R5ZI-P runs at 4Mhz.
+Upon boot, our board Nucleo-F429ZI runs at 16Mhz.
 We can configure the SysTick counter to trigger interrupt each millisecond.

 First, let's define a SysTick peripheral.
 We know 4 registers, and from the